Handloc/Guess-the-Number/README.md

 You have 10 chances which are also points.
 The less points lost the higher your highscore will be.

+###### I've made this project after lesson on Udemy, but I didn't copied and pasted code from there.

+###### I've watched the video and with earned knowledge I've wrote this project by myself, adding features or changing concept a little bit if needed.

 ### Features

 - Dashboard with points and highscore